 What is Hyperplasia?

-However, not every type of hyperplasia is cancerous or even harmful.
+That being said, not every type of cell overgrowth is cancerous or even harmful.
 In fact, certain forms are normal and actually beneficial in some ways.

 Causes of Hyperplasia